She ripped the toy from another shopper’s hand. “It’s mine. I saw it first.”

 Over a toy.

 The above scene could be taken out of the movie Jingle All the Way, but it’s also real.
-Just Google Black Friday shopping mobs on the Internet and you’ll find similar scenes.
+Just search on Black Friday shopping mobs on the Internet and you’ll find similar scenes.
 People fighting over deals—pushing and shoving.
-The police have even had to intervene in some occasions.
+The police have even had to intervene on some occasions.
 So sad.

 However, it can also bring out the worst in us.
 Why?